seijispieker/Airplane-Boarding-Model/README.md

 ## References

-- Schultz, Michael (Mar.
-2018).
-“Field Trial Measurements to Validate a Stochastic Aircraft Boarding Model”.
-In: Aerospace 5.1 Number: 1 Publisher: Multidisciplinary Digital Publishing Institute, p.
-27. issn: 2226-4310. doi: 10.3390/aerospace5010027.
+- Michael Schultz.
+Field trial measurements to validate a stochastic aircraft boarding model.
+Aerospace, 5:27, March 2018.
-- Schultz, Michael, Thomas Kunze, and Hartmut Fricke (June 2013).
-“Boarding on the critical path of the turnaround”.
-In: Proceedings of the 10th USA/Europe Air Traffic Management Research and Development Seminar, ATM 2013.
+- Michael Schultz, Thomas Kunze, and Hartmut Fricke.
+Boarding on the critical path of the turnaround.
+Proceedings of the 10th USA/Europe Air Traffic Management Research and Development Seminar, ATM 2013, June 2013.
+- Michael Schultz, Christian Schulz, and Hartmut Fricke.
+Efficiency of aircraft boarding procedures.
-- Schultz, Michael, Christian Schulz, and Hartmut Fricke (June 2008).
-“Efficiency of Aircraft Boarding Procedures”.
-In: ICRAT - International Conference on Research in Airport Transportation.
+ICRAT - International Conference on Research in Airport Transportation, June 2008.